 Super Soft Baby Blanket

-This Super Soft Baby Blanket is a forever expanding hexagonal blanket that allows you to stop where you feel most satisfied.
+This Super Soft Baby Blanket is a forever expanding hexagonal blanket that allows you to stop the pattern where you feel most satisfied with the size.

 I’ve done hexagonal afghans in the past where the pattern doesn’t grow properly and the afghan doesn’t sit flat.
 I figured out the proper stitch counts so the afghan can continue to grow to your desired size without buckling.

-I used a 8 mm or Size L Crochet Hook to ensure the tension and stretch stays consistent.
+I used an 8 mm or Size L Crochet Hook to ensure the tension and stretch stays consistent.

-The trick to starting a hexagon is to get by the first 3 revolutions so that the pattern than becomes a no-brainer.
-We have to grow out the interior properly to ensure it will stay sitting flat.
+The trick to starting a hexagon is to get by the first 3 revolutions so that the pattern then becomes a no-brainer.
+We have to grow out of the interior properly to ensure it will stay sitting flat.